kfirprods/git-barber/cli/README.md

 ### Declare a Base Branch

-Declares a base branch with a chosen ancestor (defaulting to your current branch).
+Declares a base branch, e.g. `feature/paymentsBaseBranch`.
+You may optionally specify the branch name, otherwise the CLI will prompt you to type one.
-If the git branch does not exist, it will be created.
+If the specified branch does not exist, it will be created, so you can use this both with existing branches and new ones.

 ```bash
 git-barber declare-base <branch>